-When the dissertation project is completed, the last steps for graduation can be taken.
-These are described in detail in the BayNAT regulations, § 13-18.
+When the dissertation project and your thesis is completed, the last steps for graduation can be taken.
+These are described in detail in the BayNAT doctoral regulations.

 The doctorate procedure is adapted to the processes in the PhD Regulations of Faculty II (available in German only), which is also still in effect, but with the following major differences: